Social-Media-Place-Ranking/WEB/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Introduction
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The code in this repository aims to show the front-end of the project (the designing of the search bar and adding a map) .
+The code in this repository aims to show the front-end of the project (the designing of the search bar and adding a map) using bootstrap.

 There's 3 files in this repository :
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------